-The net operating loss deduction recognized for Indiana income tax purposes shall be the amount of loss apportioned to Indiana for the tax year after all required modifications.
+The net operating loss deduction that will be recognized for Indiana income tax purposes shall be the amount of loss apportioned to Indiana for the tax year after all required modifications.
 Modifications include the add back of property taxes, income taxes, charitable contributions, deduction of interest on U.S. Government obligations, and a deduction for the foreign gross up.